DearMadMan/laravel-image-tool/README.md

 ## Usage

-To use the Captcha Service Provider, you must register the provider when bootstrapping your Laravel application.
+To use the ImageTool Service Provider, you must register the provider when bootstrapping your Laravel application.
 There are essentially two ways to do this.

-Find the `providers` key in `app/config/app.php` and register the Captcha Service Provider.
+Find the `providers` key in `app/config/app.php` and register the ImageTool Service Provider.

 ```php
     'providers' => array(